 Notwithstanding the initial clutch incident, Astried had incredible luck when it came to breakdowns.
 Flat tires occurred close to a repair shop and mechanical issues happened in larger centers where we could find parts.
 The boys in this shop knew what they were doing.
 The tire was off and new tube installed in minutes.
 Astried hopped on to test and could not get it into gear.
 The mechanic tried and failed, as did I. He ripped off the right side of the transmission and discovered a small spring bouncing inside.
 It took us a while puzzling the different directions, but we eventually figured the correct orientation and reinstalled the spring.
 If this had happened in the wilderness, we were doomed.

 We were past Xai Bua Thong before we even knew it and arrived at a junction.
-The six rooms here were full so we continued to Mahaxai and found the only place in town.
+The six rooms here were full, so we continued to Mahaxai and found the only place in town.
 The first two restaurants we tried were out of food, but we eventually found an amazing laab dinner and the ubiquitous cold Beer Lao.

-Astried chose the final route to Tha Khek, selecting as much off road as she could find.
+Astried chose the final route to Tha Khek, selecting as much off-road as she could find.
 Doubling back a few km to Ban Kava and headed west to our track.
 A small ferry took us across the river to Ban Kengpe and we cruised the red dirt to the junction of Highway 13, twenty-five km south of Tha Khaek.

 Back at Wang Wang Motor Rental, we were greeted like heroes.
 Mr. Leu had the VIP room on the third floor overlooking the market ready for us and was busily telling everyone about our adventure.

-We covered over 2,180 km, mostly off road, and had an amazing experience.
+We covered over 2,180 km, mostly off-road, and had an amazing experience.

-Check out some more photos and video here.
+More photos and video here.